Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 ![security_keys](/images/security-keys-meme.jpg)

-Rather than keeping your config data in source code, consider using consider using a service like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to manage config data or storing this data in environment variables.
-Then, modify your applications to refer to environment variables for config info, which are dynamically set by a build pipeline during deployment.
-Using this method, environment variables can be leveraged to  generate flexible and infinite variations (test, staging, prod, etc..) of your environment template.
-Additionally, you are not required to maintain any environment specific code, and can scale to multiple environments as needed easily.
+Rather than keeping your config data in source code, consider using consider using a service dedicated for this purpose like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to manage config data.
+Or as a slightly less safe but commonly used alternative, store this data in environment variables.
+Now your application can simply refer to abstract variables for config info, which are dynamically set by a build pipeline during deployment.
+In this way, environment variables can be leveraged to  generate flexible and infinite variations (test, staging, prod, etc..) of your environment template.
 Lastly, environment variables are OS and language agnostic, which means they can easily be integrated across all types of projects.

 ## Provision and Deploy Infrastructure as Code (IaC)